ElTiko94/Task-Manager/README.md

 - View subtasks
 - Add subtasks to a task
 - Save tasks to a file for later retrieval
+- Optional due dates and priority levels for tasks
+- Mark tasks as completed

 ## Requirements
 - Python 3.7